bdobyns/silver-funicular/rescue-mission/How-To-Krugle-Enterprise-2.4.3.1.md

    http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase5-419410.html#jdk-1.5.0_09-oth-JPR
 But you can't just curl the URL because ... accepting the dumb license.

 Unfortunately, the JDK you download from this era is packaged as a binary executable that, after execution and acceptance of the license, writes a copy of the RPM that can *then* be installed.
-Go ahead and run the executable file and copy the rpm out.
-Try installing the rpm just to make sure.
+Go ahead and run the executable file [per the instructions](http://www.oracle.com/technetwork/java/javase/install-linux-141396.html#install-rpm) and copy the rpm out.

 Now we create a dockerfile to add in the JDK and few remaining little bits.